Can You Fix Bad Gums at Home?

 There’s no strict limit to how many implants you can place next to each other, but at least 3 mm needs to be maintained between them.
 The spacing promotes the long-term success of the implants and ensures the health of the jawbone and gums.
 How many implants can be placed adjacently depends on things like the size of the jaw, the specific area in the mouth, and your overall dental health.

 The question of whether or not one dental implant can support two teeth does not have a black-and-white “yes” or “no” answer.
 It is conditional on the specifics of each person’s situation.
-The best treatment plan can only be determined after careful consultation with a skilled dentist or oral surgeon.
+The best treatment plan can only be determined after careful consultation with the best Ahwatukee dentist or oral surgeon.

 Remember that the goal is to restore both the aesthetics and function of your smile while also protecting your teeth for the future.